joelguittet/genially-scripts/src/quizDragDropResult.md

 <div id="Error"></div><script></script>
 ```

-The Error element will be shown if the draggable item is moved to Zx (x>1).
+The Error element is optional and will be shown if the draggable item is moved to Zx (x>1).

 The script is inserted in the presentation using an HTML element as shown below: